Shahinshac/Web-based-inventory/ENV_VARIABLES.md

 - **UNSPLASH_ACCESS_KEY**: (Optional) Unsplash API key for auto-fetching product images
  - **ALLOW_ADMIN_PASSWORD_CHANGE**: When `true`, the server API allows changing the admin password via the API.
 Default is `false` and recommended for production.

+## Server-side password helper

+You may want to change the stored admin password directly on the server without enabling the web change endpoint.

+- The repo includes a helper script: `web-app/server/scripts/change-admin-password.js`
+- You can supply the new password via the `NEW_ADMIN_PASSWORD` environment variable, CLI `--password`, or the script will prompt you interactively.
+- Example: `ADMIN_USERNAME=admin NEW_ADMIN_PASSWORD='S3cure' node web-app/server/scripts/change-admin-password.js --logoutAll`

 ## Frontend (Vercel)

 Copy this into your Vercel project environment variables: